Saudi Arabia Facts and Statistics

 Saudis are also highly conscious of their lineage, their clan ties and their extended family, and obligations are taken seriously while providing a safety net in times of family need.
 Nepotism in business is not seen as harmful, but instead as showing the key importance of employing people that are known and trusted.

 Although Saudi families are traditionally highly patriarchal, the role of women within the family is gradually extending into the workplace following significant encouragement by the late King Abdullah bin Abdulaziz and new labour policies.
-This is leading to increasing growth in the number of Saudi Arabian working women and a noticeable rise in female entrepreneurship.
+This is leading to an increased growth in the number of Saudi Arabian working women and a noticeable rise in female entrepreneurship.

-Customs & Etiquette
+Saudi Arabia Customs and Etiquette

-Generally Arabs are tolerant of social blunders and are not likely to take offence if arising from ignorance.
+Generally, Arabs are tolerant of social blunders and are not likely to take offence if arising from ignorance.
 However, being aware of local customs and etiquette always shows good manners and will ensure a warm welcome to visitors.

 Many foreigners new to the country will have to adapt to significant limits to public interaction and contact between men and women, even in business environments.
 Saudi Arabia is the most gender-segregated country in the world and public places such as shopping malls, restaurants and the workplace have entire areas which are female-only.
 Female businesswomen meeting male counterparts in public locations are expected to be accompanied by another male.